About Council Meetings

 Council Meetings - Agenda, Reports and Minutes

-The Local Government Act 1999 makes provision for Council to raise rate revenue in order to provide cost effective services to our community.
-All land within a Council area (except for land specifically exempt as prescribed in the Local Government Act 1999) is rateable.
-For further information on council rates please refer to your rate notice, call our Rates Team on or download Council's Rating Policy.
+The Local Government Act 1999 makes provision for council to raise rate revenue in order to provide cost-effective services to our community.
+All land within a council area (except for land specifically exempt as prescribed in the Local Government Act 1999) is rateable.
+For more information on council rates please refer to your rate notice, call our Rates Team, or download our Rating Policy.

-Get your next rates notice delivered to your inbox.
+Get your rates notices delivered to your inbox.

-Receiving your rates notices electronically will make it easier and more convenient for you to manage your payments, save paper and reduce waste.
-You'll also receive the access to to our quarterly e-magazine.
+Receiving your rates notices electronically will make it easier and more convenient for you to manage your payments.

-You'll have your notice accessible on any electronic device (i.e. : phone, tablet, laptop or desktop) and at your fingertips whenever you are ready to pay your rates; anytime, anywhere, 24 hours a day, seven days a week.
+You'll have your notice accessible on any electronic device (i.e. smartphone, tablet, or PC) and at your fingertips whenever you are ready to pay your rates.

 - Create your account